 The wheels started to turn with a reading of Trieste and the Meaning of Nowhere by Jan Morris (2001).
 As an 18-year-old 2nd Lieutenant in the 9th Queen’s Royal Lancers, James Morris – she used to be a he – entered Trieste in the chaotic last days of World War Two.
-The remaining German troops refused to surrender to the snarling Yugoslav partisans surrounding them, knowing what kind of treatment they could expect.
+Knowing what kind of treatment they could expect, the remaining German troops refused to surrender to the snarling Yugoslav partisans surrounding them.
 So the Western Allies moved in.
 Since then Morris has had a fond relationship with the city.
 She even speaks its distinctive dialect.

 Trieste and the Meaning of Nowhere opens with:

 I cannot always see Trieste in my mind’s eye.
 Who can?
 It is not one of your iconic cities, instantly visible in the memory or the imagination.
 It offers no unforgettable landmark, no universally familiar melody, no unmistakable cuisine, hardly a single name that everyone knows.
 It is a middle-sized, essentially middle-aged Italian seaport, ethnically ambivalent, historically confused, only intermittently prosperous, tucked away at the top right-hand corner of the Adriatic Sea, and so lacking the customary characteristics of Italy that in 1999 some 70 percent of Italians, so a poll claimed to discover, did not know it was in Italy at all.